 With new modular design and a more powerful turbo engine, the Honda Accord 2018 will be more expensive than its global current-generation model.

-The Honda Accord 2018 will feature a new modular design, and look sleeker and sportier than the 9th-gen model.
+The Honda Accord 2018 features a new modular design, and look sleeker and sportier than the 9th-gen model.

-Honda has confirmed that the new Accord will be unveiled in Detroit on July 14, 2017, and it will first go on sale in US market early next year.
+Honda revealed the new Accord in Detroit on July 14, 2017.
+The saloon will be rolled out soon in the US market, and the bookings have already begun there.
+Production of the 2018 Honda Accord will take place at the carmaker’s Marysville, Ohio plant in the US.
 The Japanese automaker had re-launched the Accord brand in India in 2016, and it is quite early to comment whether the new generation model will arrive into Indian market or not.
-We expect the next gen Accord will hit the Indian shores sometime in 2019 or 2020.
+We expect the next gen Accord will hit the Indian shores towards the end of 2018.

 Currently, the Accord is available in hybrid avatar only at Rs 37 lakh (ex-showroom, Delhi).
-The next-generation model might come with both petrol and diesel engine options.
+The post GST prices of the saloon are yet to be revealed by the carmaker.
+The next-generation model is likely to come with both petrol and diesel engine options.
 We expect that the new Accord prices in India will fall between Rs 28 lakh – Rs 40 lakh (ex-showroom).

-The hybrid version of the sedan will be powered by a 2.0-litre, i-VTEC petrol engine combined with two electric motors packed with lithium-ion batteries.
-While the petrol engine produces 141bhp of power, the combined power output stands at 213bhp against 315Nm of torque.
-This hybrid system is mated to an electronic CVT gearbox.
-The Accord is the first car in its league to offer Sport Mode, and a total of three operating modes – EV Drive (pure electric) and Hybrid Drive (series hybrid) and Engine Drive (parallel hybrid).
+The hybrid version of the sedan sources its power from a 2.0-litre, i-VTEC petrol engine combined with two electric motors packed with lithium-ion batteries.
+While the petrol engine develops 141bhp of power, the combined power output stands at 213bhp against 315Nm of torque.
+The Accord is also the first car in its segment to offer Sport Mode, and a total of three operating modes – EV Drive (pure electric) and Hybrid Drive (series hybrid) and Engine Drive (parallel hybrid).

 – Full LED headlamps